ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * If the conditions above do not hold or the joining node prefers to compute a non-empty PoP evidence, then the joining node  proceeds as follows.
 In either case, the N_S used to build the PoP input is as defined in {{sssec-challenge-value}}.

     - If the group is not a pairwise-only group, the PoP evidence MUST be a signature.
-The joining node computes the signature by using the same private key and signature algorithm it intends to use for signing messages in the OSCORE group.
+The joining node computes the signature by using the same private key and signature algorithm that it intends to use for signing messages in the OSCORE group.

     - If the group is a pairwise-only group, the PoP evidence MUST be a MAC computed as follows, by using the HKDF Algorithm HKDF SHA-256, which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.

       MAC = HKDF(salt, IKM, info, L)

-      The input parameters of HKDF are as follows.
+      The input parameters of HKDF are as follows:

       * salt takes as value the empty byte string.

       * IKM is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, using the ECDH algorithm used in the OSCORE group.
 The joining node uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the Group Manager.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}}.

       * info takes as value the PoP input.

       * L is equal to 8, i.e., the size of the MAC, in bytes.

 ### Value of the N\_S Challenge {#sssec-challenge-value}